How to Use Polarised Reflections: a Photographer’s Guide to Light

 Polarisation in the Real World

-This photo of a was taken with no filter (left) and again with a polarising filter (right).
+This photo of a street was taken with no filter (left) and again with a polarising filter (right).

 This shot of a street was taken with no filter (left) and again with a polarising filter (right)This shot of a street was taken with no filter (left) and again with a polarising filter (right)This shot of a street was taken with no filter (left) and again with a polarising filter (right)